Nasir-6/pokemon_full_stack_project/README.md

 This project was the full-stack group project as part of the Bright Network Technology Academy - Full Stack Bootcamp (Cohort 4).

-The front-end was built using HTML, CSS and ReactJs, whilst the back-end was developed using Java, SpringBoot and a PostgreSQL database.
+The front-end was built using HTML, CSS and JS (ReactJS), whilst the back-end was developed using Java (Spring Boot) and a PostgreSQL database.

 [//]: # (If currently deployed it can be found [here]&#40;https://nasir-6.github.io/Tic-Tac-Toe-Group-Project/&#41;.
 Please email at mfinasir06@gmail.com if it isn't or there are any issues.)
 If you would like to deploy the application locally please follow the instructions below.